lifting for you

-You can submit your Form N-400 application electronically through the USCIS website or by mail to a USCIS service center or lockbox.
+You can submit your Form N-400 application electronically through the USCIS website or mail it to a USCIS service center or lockbox.
 If filing from overseas or requesting a fee waiver, however, you must use the printed Form and mail it in.

 USCIS will invite you to a naturalization interview at a USCIS field office after you submit your application.
 At the USCIS office, you will be asked application-related questions and given English language and citizenship exams.
-If you pass the exams, the last step will be to swear the oath of allegiance during an oath ceremony when you become an official US citizen.
+If you pass the exams, the last step will be to swear the oath of allegiance during an oath ceremony when you become an official U.S. citizen.